 Microsoft Dynamics 365 Business Central can make your end-of-year Accounts Payable duties more efficient.
-In this blog, we’ll cover:
+Watch this demo or read-on to learn more:

 By default, Business Central offers four check layout options.
 Start by searching for “report selection bank account.”